Getting a diagnosis for your child

 Visiting your doctor

 Some conditions are identified at birth or just after.
 Others may become visible or show symptoms at various childhood developmental stages.
-This can be at nursery, school or even into adulthood.
+This can be at nursery, school or even in adulthood.

 There are various ways to get a diagnosis.
 These can include:

-- the hospital or your health visitor referring you to a specialist or doctor
+• the hospital or your health visitor referring you to a specialist

 The GP usually co-ordinates your child’s diagnosis.
 They can run tests, scans or assessments and refer you to consultants or specialists if needed.
 You may also receive the diagnosis from test results and consultants through your GP.
 Some children may never get a diagnosis.